 A Specialized Type of Metal Detector

-However, there is a type of specialized metal detector that we can use to find buried pipes.
+However, there is a type of specialized metal detector that we can use to find buried cast iron or galvanized steel pipes.
 It’s called a Magnetic Locator, and it only detects iron and steel objects.

-Magnetic Locators generate a magnetic field and transmit it into the ground, which then magnetizes any buried iron objects.
+Magnetic Locators measure the magnetic fields of buried iron and steel.
 Those magnetized objects then have their own magnetic field, which is received by the locator and displayed as signal strength.
 The stronger the signal, the closer you are to the buried object.

 How to Find Cast Iron Pipes With a Magnetic Locator

 For the purposes of this article, we're using a Schonstedt GA-92xtd Magnetic Locator, but the general information is applicable to any model you may have.
 To find a cast iron pipe with a magnetic locator, follow these steps: